badhan-kv/TimeInMarketSimulator/README.md

 Copyright (c) 2026 Khushaldas Vasant Badhan
 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

+Notice: This project is written with help of LLMs.

 # **Time In Market Simulator**

 An interactive Python tool designed to simulate **Systematic Investment Plans (SIP)** using historical market data.
 This script helps visualize the power of long-term investing ("Time in the Market") versus trying to predict price movements.